Bangladesh to hold general elections on Sunday; PM Hasina poised to win 4th consecutive term | Politics

 He said an unprecedented ''mass tide'' has been created in favour of the party across the country ahead of the elections.

-Hoping that the national election would be held in a free, fair, and peaceful manner, he said the election means a festival of democracy to the people of Bangladesh, and this time it is no exception.

-''Ignoring the severe cold, the people have welcomed the election and taken part in the polls campaign.
-A mass tide has been created across the country in favour of the boat (the Awami Party's election symbol),'' Kader said.

-He commented on the BNP's general strike on election day and said it is now an ''obsolete tool'' in Bangladesh's politics.
+Commenting on the BNP's general strike on election day, he said it is now an ''obsolete tool'' in Bangladesh's politics.

-BNP's boycott announcement this time, however, initially posed a challenge to Hasina on the legitimacy of the January 7 polls as JAPA also expressed its reluctance to join the fray but agreed to participate as the ruling party decided to spare them 26 seats, withdrawing their candidates.
+BNP's boycott announcement this time, however, initially posed a challenge to Hasina on the legitimacy of the January 7 polls as JAPA also expressed its reluctance to join the fray but agreed to participate as the ruling party decided to spare them 26 seats.

-Senior BNP leader Abdul Moyeen Khan on Friday called the government efforts ''childish'', proving its ''political bankruptcy''.

 Analysts and watchdogs, however, said the country of 170 million was heading for virtual one-party rule, while many voters said they found no charm in voting this time as the polling was set to reelect the incumbent government.
-Bangladesh's economy has also slowed sharply since the Russia-Ukraine war boosted prices of fuel and food imports, forcing Bangladesh to turn to the International Monetary Fund for a bailout of USD 4.7 billion last year.
+Hasina has presided over one of the world’s fastest-growing economies in South Asia in the past 15 years.

+However, the economy faced turmoil in mid-2022 following a global economic slowdown, forcing her government to desperately seek the International Monetary Fund's support as the foreign reserves depleted as an energy crisis and high inflation triggered a balance of payments crisis.

 Many fear that a fourth straight term for Hasina would worsen the economic situation, deepening their despair.